AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-console-overview.md

 **Workfront**

-The Workfront feature is also present in the Map console that allows you to work with Adobe Worfront tasks right from the Experience Manager Guides.
+The Workfront feature is also present in the Map console that allows you to work with Adobe Workfront tasks right from the Experience Manager Guides.

 Learn about [Adobe Workfront integration in Experience Manager Guides](./workfront-integration.md).